Bike Cleaning 101 - Keep Your Bike Running Smoother, Longer!

+Cleaning your bike is essential to keeping your bike running smooth and performing at its highest.
 Proper bike cleaning should be a big part of your bicycle maintenance routine.
 Washing your bike regularly will ensure all your expensive bike parts have a long and happy life.
 Whether you ride a road bike or a mountain bike, taking the time to wash your bike (especially your drivetrain) is a necessity.
 For road bikes, we suggest degreasing and "re-greasing" your drivetrain every 100 miles.
 For mountain bikes, you should clean your bike after every muddy ride or every couple of weeks with regular use in dry climates.

 - Hose & nozzle

-- Bike-specific cleaner or dish soap
+- Bike-specific cleaner

 - Bike-specific degreaser